bobbingwide/oik-clone/readme.txt

 8. Clone admin - Slave tab - Master posts to clone

 == Upgrade Notice ==
+= 2.3.0 =
+Upgrade for cloning ACF checkbox and multiple select fields

 = 2.2.0 =
 Update for the ability to clone comments attached to posts.